Particle algorithms for maximum likelihood training of latent variable models: AN INFORMAL CRASH COURSE IN CALCULUS ON

-Assuming that the above equality holds exactly as $\varepsilon\to0$, we find that $\nabla^g E(\theta,q)$ points in the direction of steepest ascent for $E$ at $(\theta,q)$ in the geometry defined by $g$ (that is, using the norm induced by $g$ to measure the length of vectors).
+Assuming that the above equality holds exactly as $\varepsilon\to0$, we find that $\nabla^g E(\theta,q)$ points in the direction of steepest descent for $E$ at $(\theta,q)$ in the geometry defined by $g$ (that is, using the norm induced by $g$ to measure the length of vectors).

-\paragraph{Maximizing quadratic functionals.}We are now faced with the question `which geometry or metric $g$ should we use to define gradients or directions of maximum ascent?'.
+\paragraph{Minimizing quadratic functionals.}We are now faced with the question `which geometry or metric $g$ should we use to define gradients?'.
 While in practice this question often gets usurped by the more pragmatic `which geometries lead to gradient flows that can be efficiently approximated?', considering which geometries are most attractive, even if only in a theoretical sense, still proves insightful.
 A straightforward way to approach this question is noting that \eqref{eq:gradref} implies that $\nabla^gE(\theta,q)$ solves